zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ### Putting it all together

-To chain the operation types described above following the ONNX graph, Concrete-ML constructs a function that calls the `q_impl` of the `QuantizedOp` instances in the graph in sequence, and uses Concrete-Numpy to trace the execution and compile to FHE.
+To chain the operation types described above following the ONNX graph, Concrete ML constructs a function that calls the `q_impl` of the `QuantizedOp` instances in the graph in sequence, and uses Concrete-Numpy to trace the execution and compile to FHE.
 Thus, in this chain of function calls, all groups of that instruction that operate in floating point will be fused to TLUs.
 In FHE, this lookup table is computed with a PBS.

 ![](../.gitbook/assets/image_6.png)